WHEN ACTION MAY NOT BE ENOUGH

 Even so, there are times when, as it says in the Green Cross Code, we can STOP, LOOK and LISTEN, rather than act hastily.

 In short: using the steps:

 Include a date and time and the Distress Rating or SUD created by the event.

-Note how easy it is to mix up my thoughts and judgments.
-The big difference is to separate out the talk that goes on in my head and my ability to gather ‘facts’ to set priorities in order to form a sound opinion prior to taking action.
+How might this be done?
+The big difference is to separate out the talk that goes on in my head and to gather relevant ‘facts’ so you can set priorities and form a sound opinion prior to taking action.

 Note, also, that in the example I provide, the action – to work just one more hour – is based on a judgment about balancing the need to work late with getting up early.
 This serves to slow me down and not feel rushed before making an important presentation.
-I

-n such matters that balance will vary from person to person.
+In such matters that balance will vary from person to person.
 It helps to be sure where you stand on an issue.
 It rather assumes you’ve gathered enough information to ask yourself the question at all.

 Even so, in much of my work, I hear words telling some-one what they MUST do or SHOULD do.
 If you hear these words in your conversation, consider how you might use thinking to help edit the conversation.
-That way, it is possible to double-check the JUDGEMENT being made at this time.
-Even if, you confirm that, indeed, something MUST be done, then is it possible to increase the number of ways in which something CAN be done.
+That way, it is possible to double-check the JUDGEMENT being made at this time as ‘must’ can be a cover for not doing!
+Even if you confirm that something MUST be done, is it still possible to increase the number of ways in which something CAN be done.

 What are the choices of ACTIONS open to you ; taking effective action rather assumes you have choices and you know what some of them are.

 Finally, it may help design safe experiments if you take into account the Discounting feature.
 It’s worth reflecting on the way discounting can close off some important choices.